Red Line (TRAX): Courthouse to University Medical Center

 The Red Line then turns north to briefly run along the east side of University Street.
 Just after turning north, it reaches Stadium, which is just west of the Rice-Eccles Stadium.
 It then turns east at South Campus Drive (East 400 South) and briefly runs along the south side of that street.
 As South Campus Drive does a slight jog to the north (around the north end of the Rice-Eccles Stadium), the Red Line shifts from the south side of the street to the median.
 After passing the stadium and crossing South 1500 East, it heads southeast, crossing through the roundabout at the north end of Campus Center Drive (South 1580 East).
 Remaining in the median of the street, it then passes the Utah Museum of Fine Arts on the north and crosses South 1725 East (Campus Center Drive/Research Road) and heads northeast until it reaches University South Campus, which is just west of South 1800 East.

 After crossing South 1800 East, the Red Line continues northeast in the median of South Campus Drive until it reaches the end of that road at Mario Capecchi Drive (formerly called Wasatch Drive).
 It then turns north and follows along the west side of Mario Capecchi Drive (South 1900 East, formerly Medical Center Drive) until it reaches Fort Douglas at about 200 South.
 After Fort Douglas, it continues along the west side of Mario Capecchi Drive as it ascends a bit more and briefly heads northeast and then northwest.
 At about 10 North 1900 East is the last station on the Red Line, University Medical Center.
 It is immediately south of Primary Children's Medical Center and southeast of the multiple buildings on the campus of University of Utah Medical Center.

 Park and Ride

 Many TRAX stations include free Park and Ride lots, with some lots having as few as six parking spaces and others having nearly 1200.
 However, there are certain restrictions for all lots (for example, no 24-hour parking).
-The only parking for which UTA charges is the parking garages at the Jordan Valley TRAX Station in West Jordan (which is on the Red Line) and the Draper FrontRunner Station.
+The only parking for which UTA charges is the parking garages at the Jordan Valley station in West Jordan (which is on the Red Line) and the Draper FrontRunner station.
 The cost is $1 per day or $15 per month, however, payment is only required for parking from 6 am to 6 pm Monday through Friday, except holidays.